jpweber/rbac-examples/README.md

 # RBAC Examples
 This repo contains examples of how to use RBAC for creating specific roles and service accounts for different use cases.
 Throughout the namespace is set to `jpw`.
 To use these in your environment the namespace should be changed to your desired namespace with a simple find and replace.
+PRs are welcome for new use cases or modificaitons to existing ones.

 ## Use Cases